gitjit/gitjit.github.io/_posts/2015-10-31-scala-mapreduce.md

 comments: true
 ---

-In our previous discussion we learned about currying using the concept of sumOf.
+In our previous <a target="_blank" href = "/scala-currying">post</a> we learned about currying using the concept of sumOf.
 In this post we will try to apply some Scala syntactical sugar on that function, write a productOf function , defining a factorial using that productOf function and then we will try to generalize sumOf and productOf, which can considered as a version of MapReducing.

 **SumOF**